chericito/mobohubb-docs/docs/PROFILE/customizable-menu.md

 <Accordion title="Overview & Notes">
   **Key Points**

-  * **Drag & Drop**: Reorder tools or entire sections by clicking and dragging them to a new position.
+  * **Drag & Drop**: Reorder options or entire sections by clicking and dragging them to a new position.
   * **Custom Items**: Add your own links using the “custom” feature, which redirects users to any URL.
   * **Save**: Always click **“Save changes”** at the bottom of the menu settings when done.
 </Accordion>